 NURS 3410 Health and Physical Assessment.
 This course is designed to improve and build upon health assessment skills the RN-BSN students are already familiar with.
 Through didactic and practice sessions, the students will build upon their knowledge of history taking and physical assessment.
 The focus will be on the assessments of adults who are healthy or have commonly occurring deviations from health.
 Skills taught and practiced include interview techniques, the use of standard assessment instruments, data analysis, documentation, and interventions to promote and maintain health.
-Skills related to knowledge integration, inter-professional communication, and decision-making for a culturally diverse population will be emphasized......
-4 s.h.
-Prerequisite: NURS 3310 in Nursing.
-This course promotes the provision of nursing care within a spiritual and cultural framework.
-Emphasis will be placed on the importance of understanding human behavior and of promoting, maintaining, and restoring the holistic health of individuals, families, and communities within their cultural, socioeconomic, and religious contexts.
-Emphasis will also be placed on how cultural and spiritual beliefs influence a person's
+Skills related to knowledge integration, inter-professional communication, and decision-making for a culturally diverse population will be emphasized4 s.h.
+Prerequisite: NURS 3310

-NURS 3420 Spiritual and Cultural Considerations
+NURS 3420 Spiritual and Cultural Considerations in